Who We Are

 Citizens again began the work to mobilize our supporters to deal with the impending deficit facing the World Trade Center Health Program because of the growing costs and numbers coming forward with illnesses and cancers related to their exposure to toxins at Ground Zero.

-While that effort was partially successful and additional funds were provided, the program is still facing funding shortfalls so work still remains to be done in protecting the programs created by the James Zadroga 9/11 Health and Compensation Act.
+While that effort was partially successful and additional funds were provided in 2022 pushing back the date that cuts would be imposes but the program is still facing funding shortfalls in the coming years so work still remains to be done in protecting the programs created by the James Zadroga 9/11 Health and Compensation Act.

 Citizens for the Extension of the James Zadroga Act Inc. is a 501(c)4.